gamliel972/nullCommunity/Linux/README.md

 # Attacking a Linux Box

-This repository contains training content for null sessions across India
+This repository contains hands-on training content on how to attack a Linux box.

 ## Getting comfortable with Linux